• About

 On This Day In The Revolution

-On this day 250 years ago, the Pennsylvania Journal published an essay by “Cassius” that asserted “a Tax of the value of one penny levied upon us without our consent, as effectually takes away our liberty, as if the sum were a million.
-It is not the value of the Tax we object to, but…
+On this day 250 years ago, “Junius Brutus” (which may have been a pseudonym used by the publisher), wrote in Peter Timothy’s South Carolina Gazette that “a Tax of the value of one penny levied upon us without our consent, as effectually takes away our liberty, as if the sum were a million.”
+The Patriots made it clear…

 ←Previous Page